metal-sn/pyMCZ/README.md

 ====================
 Usage:
 ====================
 This code requires ascii input files, their format is described below and examples are provided in the \<input\> directory in this package.
-Their names are expected to end by '_meas.txt' for the file containing the measurements, and "_err.txt" for the error file.
 We provide an example dataset names 'exampledata', i.e. we provide input files 'exampledata_meas.txt' and 'exampledata_err.txt' are the input files.

 From the commandline simply use as:
 ```